Go Pro HD Hero 4 Review

 Go Pro HD Hero 4 - Night Lapse

-If you are a fan of those dreamy star trail time lapse clips at night, the Go Pro HD Hero 4 now has a night lapse mode to make this a doddle!
+Are you a fan of those dreamy star trail time lapse clips at night?
+The Go Pro HD Hero 4 now has a night lapse mode to make this a doddle!

-The following clip was taken throughout an entire night with continuous 30 second exposures which were simply thrown into Go Pro Studio in the morning and “voila”, a time lapse of the night was made in minutes.
+The following clip was taken throughout an entire night with continuous 30 second exposures.
+These were simply thrown into Go Pro Studio in the morning and "voila"!
+A time lapse of the night was made in minutes.

 Night Lapse Photo Intervals